Li-Heng-LH/JavaProfessionalWorkOut/advanced-class-design/README.md

 * It is declared and instantiated all in one statement.
 * **Must extend an existing class or implement an existing interface**.
 * Useful for a short implementation that is only used once.
+* It can be passed in as an argument to a method.
+* Anonymous Inner Class 必须 extend or implement. 然后我们
+* **当场 define, 当场 instantiate**.

 &nbsp;